 You walk through the forests of rhododendrons and oaks.
 In addition, you get a chance to refresh in the rivers and waterfalls at Sundarijal.

 And the sunrise panorama from Chisapani will provide you with an ever-refreshing memory.

 There are enough lodges and guest houses in the village that you can get easy and comfy accommodations at a reasonable price.
 If you have additional time, you can extend the trek to Nagarkot.

 2. Australian Camp trek

 This trek promises you the closest view of Dhaulagiri, Annapurna South, Himchuli, Machhapuchhre, Annapurna, Lamjung Himal, and Manaslu ranges.
-The trek starts from Kande- village about an hour’s drive from Pokhara valley.
+The trek starts from Kande- a village about an hour’s drive from Pokhara Valley.

 In this trek, you walk to the Dhampus village where you will get a chance to explore the countryside surroundings.

 In the route, you get a chance to explore the cultural and religious activities of the Gurung people.
 On returning, you can choose to stay overnight at Sarangkot to enjoy the spectacular sunrise views from behind the Annapurna ranges.

 The trail is very much used by the locals.
 They will accompany you on your trek, a refreshment after the sweaty walk.

 Helambu Trek is the easiest trek from Kathmandu Valley in unspoiled surroundings.
 The region is rich in the culture and traditions of the Hyolmo tribes.
 Also, the lush rhododendron and bamboo forests in the rustic surroundings make the place even more beautiful.